 Hopefully, this article will help you decide whether a LifeSpan treadmill or indeed any treadmill, will be a good purchase.
-Along with general information on the benefits of treadmill workouts, we will look two popular LifeSpan Treadmill models, the LifeSpan TR 1200i (pictured) and the LifeSpan TR 4000i.
+Along with general information on the benefits of treadmill workouts, we will look two popular LifeSpan Treadmill models, the Lifespan TR 1200i (pictured above left) and the LifeSpan TR 4000i (pictured below right).

 The LifeSpan Treadmill V Other Brands